results for "moodle and overview"

 Article Id: 20314

-Groups in Moodle allow for filtering students so that work and grades can be accessed separately.
-Groups can be useful if: You have a course with multiple course sections that have independent projects or content You are co-teaching a course with other instructors and need to view your students grades separately You have group projects for which the groups need to collaborate...
+Groups in Moodle organize participants for filtering, communication, and differentiated activities.
+Groups can be useful if: You have a course with multiple course sections* that have independent projects or content You are teaching a course with other instructors and need to view your students' grades separately You have group projects for which the groups need to...

 Article Id: 20241